matejc/matejc.github.io/_posts/2018-07-20-personal-growth.md

  - Will I be good enough?

-I do not want to be less then perfect, so I have much to learn and I think that I have a good opportunity here, its just a matter of being prepared and having a good plan for day-to-day activities to organize my time, that is easier said than done, but I think that I have good coworkers that can help me at the start.
-Besides my knowledge as software engineer at this company will be very valuable so there is also a logical aspect of me becoming a scrum master.
+I do not want to be less than perfect.
+Therefore I have much to learn and I think that I have a good opportunity here.
+It's just a matter of being prepared and having a good plan for day-to-day activities to organize my time, that is easier said than done.
+I think that I have good coworkers that can help me at the start.
+Along with my wish to learn *soft skills*, my knowledge as software engineer at this company will be very valuable so there is also a logical aspect of me becoming a scrum master.

  - Am I capable enough to guide the team?